In our series on Jews & Crime, Nathan Abrams discusses those Jews who became involved the NXIVM, the self-help group cum sex cult.

 While not quite the tattooed number of the Nazi camps, it does suggest the women are little more than cattle in Keith and Lauren’s eyes.
 The women also had to hand over ‘collateral’ — embarrassing and incriminating information, including nude photographs — that would be publicly released if they divulged the existence of DOS.

-Because Nancy Salzman was Jewish, Raniere told her had been Adolph Hitler in a past life and must atone for her crimes when she was Hitler by doing whatever he told her.
+Because Nancy Salzman was Jewish, Raniere told her she had been Adolf Hitler in a past life and must atone for the crimes she committed when she was Hitler by doing whatever he told her to.
 He alone could help her overcome the assault on Jews she committed in her past life, he told her.
-‘The law of Karma weighs heavy on you’, Raniere reportedly told her.
-Salzman teary-eyed thanked him for saving her and removing her karma and vowed to obey him for life.
+‘The law of Karma weighs heavy on you’, Raniere reportedly said.
+Salzman, teary-eyed, thanked him for saving her and removing her karma and vowed to obey him for life.

 Keith Raniere eventually ended up being accused by the FBI of running a criminal enterprise.
 Raniere, Lauren and Nancy Salzman as well as Clare Bronfman were all arrested and charged with racketeering conspiracy involving a raft of crimes, including identity theft, extortion, forced labour, sex trafficking, money laundering, wire fraud and obstruction of justice.

 While the ultimate criminal at the heart of this enterprise was Keith Raniere, he was enabled by the Salzmans and the Bronfmans.
 But where the sisters Clare and Sara had perhaps genuinely meant to do some good in line with their other philanthropy, it is less clear what Nancy Salzman’s motives were: genuine, con artist, manipulated by Keith, or all three.